sillsdev/chorus/README.md

    (if any) were encountered during synchronization.

- * A built-in "notes" system which makes it very cheap to give users the ability to add notes to any piece of data, and to carry on conversations about about the data until they mark the note as "resolved".
+ * A built-in "notes" system which makes it very cheap to give users the ability to add notes to any piece of data, and to carry on conversations about the data until they mark the note as "resolved".

 ### Status

 Chorus is functional and being used in several applications with different development teams.
-However, we are not really interested in supporting any further uses until things mature and someone writes good develop documentation.
+However, we are not really interested in supporting any further uses until things mature and someone writes good developer documentation.
 Documentation (what little exists) drips out in the form of occasional blogs [here](http://chorussr.wordpress.com/).